-The API manufacturers may use such audit programmes beyond the EU QP requirements as part of their own API supplier qualification management.
+The API manufacturers may use such audit programmes beyond the EU QP requirements as part of their own material supplier qualification management.
 Guidance on Supplier Qualification and Management is given in the APIC publication

-In the opinion of the Ad Hoc GMP Inspection Services meeting of EU Inspectors organized by EMA, the Manufacturing Authorisation Holders should decide for themselves whether there are any conflict of interest issues with any Third Party Audit Option.
+➤ The customer of the Third Party Audit should decide for themselves whether there are any conflict of interest issues with any Third Party Audit Option.

-2 APIC Audit Program
+2 APIC Audit Programme

-The approach taken by many Medicinal Product Manufacturers towards this legal requirement is to perform one to one audits of their API manufacturers.
-However it is recognised that audits are time-consuming and expensive for both the API and Medicinal Product Manufacturer and there is potential for significant audit overload for the Pharmaceutical Industry if this is the only option used.
+The approach taken by many Medicinal Product and API Manufacturers towards this legal requirement is to perform one to one audits of their material manufacturers.
+However it is recognized that audits are time-consuming and expensive for both the API and Medicinal Product Manufacturer and there is potential for significant audit overload for the Pharmaceutical and chemical Industry if this is the only option used.

-The aim of the APIC Audit Programme is to provide a standardised Third Party Auditing process to ensure that an effective assessment is performed of the GMP status of APIs used as Starting Materials for Medicinal Products sold within Europe and in so doing contribute to the assurance of the Quality, Safety and Efficacy of the Medicinal Products.
+The aim of the APIC Audit Programme is to provide a standardised Third Party Auditing process to ensure that an effective assessment is performed of the cGMP status of critical RM, SM, intermediates and APIs; These APIs are used as Starting Materials for Medicinal Products and in so doing contribute to the assurance of the Quality, Safety and Efficacy of the Medicinal Products.